 Mould is not always visible to the eye and can be hidden under baseboards, carpet and even paint.
 Here are some signs to watch for to determine if mould has begun to grow:

-Removal and remediation are often used interchangeably when referring to mould however they are two different processes.
-Mould removal describes the physical process of removing the infected materials.
-Remediation is performed by professionals who follow comprehensive industry standards and practices to ensure safety and effectiveness.
+Removal and remediation services are often used interchangeably when referring to mould however they are two different processes.
+Mould removal service describes the physical process of removing infected materials.
+Remediation and inspection are performed by professionals who follow comprehensive industry standards and practices to ensure safety and effectiveness.

 Once the inspection is completed and the source of the mould has been identified, a remediation plan can be developed.